Somewhere, something incredible is waiting to be known. —Carl Sagan

 This is why we are living in the “until.”
 We are between Jesus’ sitting at the right hand of the Father and the day that suffering ends as enemies are defeated.
 Why are we in-between?
 Because people must hear.
 God wants everyone to have an opportunity to experience Life.

-And so, like the gate agent holding the plane, God holds back the Day of Judgment because the day Jesus claims victory over His enemies is the very last day people can be saved.
+And so, like the gate agent holding the plane, God holds for the person who is slow coming.

-Father, the love you have for each of us individually is beyond understanding.
+Father, the love You have for each of us individually is beyond understanding.
 I get lost in its depth and height and width and length.
-Thank you for waiting for me and for those I love.
-I ask Your Spirit to love deeply through me so that I have the courage to invite everyone into the Gospel of grace.
+Thank You for waiting for me and for those I love.
 Amen.